Also Like

 Neuroplasticity is real.
 Your brain changes throughout your entire life based on repeated thoughts, behaviors, and experiences.
 This is well-documented neuroscience, not wishful thinking.
 If you consistently practice new thought patterns around money, your brain will, over time, begin to default to those new patterns instead of the old ones.

 Meditation and visualization have documented benefits.
 Mental rehearsal activates similar neural pathways as physical practice.
 Regular meditation reduces stress and improves attention.
-These aren’t controversial claims.
-They’re mainstream science.

 What is NOT scientifically supported:

 Direct wealth attraction through thought.
 No study has ever demonstrated that thinking about money causes money to appear.
 The universe does not operate like a vending machine that accepts positive thoughts as currency.
-I know that’s blunt, but I think you deserve blunt.

 Instant subconscious transformation.
 Neuroplasticity is gradual.
 Research from the European Journal of Social Psychology shows new habits take an average of 66 days to form.
 One audio session doesn’t rewire decades of conditioning.